 A previous post about Orioles to check out from last year is Baltimore Oriole Nest.

 Scarlet Tanagers, with their sing-song Robin-like voice, are the eye candy of the woods.
 Their bright orange-red body and black wings and tail make for a startlingly beautiful sight!
-The fact that they are larger and slower than the warblers also makes for one of the easier woodland birds to focus binoculars on.
-The female […]
+According to this website, the fact that they are larger and slower than the warblers also makes for one of the easier woodland birds to focus […]

 Ruby-crowned Kinglet is a tiny, active bird, even smaller than a warbler.
 Its ruby crown is usually hidden, but this little guy was singing in the multi-flora rose and he was excited enough to show a red-orange stripe on top of his head.
 After I played his song only once, it became excited enough to […]